T3p/T3p.github.io/teaching.md

 title: Teaching
 permalink: /teaching/
 ---
+I am currently a **teaching assistant** for the **online** class "Intelligenza Artificiale" (Artificial Intelligence).
+The class is in Italian.

-I am currently a **teaching assistant** for the class "Informatica B" at Politecnico di Milano, held by Professor Luca Cassano.
+Last semester, I was a teaching assistant for the class "Informatica B" (Computer Science for Engineers) at Politecnico di Milano, held by Professor Luca Cassano.
 The class is in Italian.

 [Sito del corso][1]